bnixon67/tdapi/README.md

 **This package and any related application is not created by, affiliated with, or supported by Doist.**

-**This is still a work in progress, but does have some working examples.**
+**This is still a work in progress, but does have some working examples.
+I use ListTasks as an easy way to extract data from ToDoist.**

 In order to use this package, you must register an application in the [Todoist App Management console](https://developer.todoist.com/appconsole.html).
 Use `https://example.com/redirect` as the **OAuth redirect URL** or adjust the source code to match the URL you entered.